topConference/collector/README.md

 ## usage

-1. change mysql usr and passwd in `settings.py`
+1. change usr, passwd and pipline in `settings.py`

-2. create database and table refer to `create.sql`
+2. if using mysql, create database and table refer to `create.sql`

 3. collect one time